-(a) [insert service provider name], which is based in and has data centres located in [insert country name];
+(a) SendGrid, which is located in US and has data centres located in Herndon, VA; Las Vegas, NV; and Chicago, IL;;

 6.3 Where we disclose your personal information to parties located overseas (or which have data centres located in other countries), we take reasonable steps to ensure that those parties will handle the personal information in accordance with the Australian Privacy Principles.
 We are not required to take such steps if we believe that the overseas recipient is already subject to a law that has the effect of protecting personal information in a substantially similar way to the relevant law in Australia, or with your consent.